(Photo © Gigi Cohen)

 GEOSCI 875: Advanced Topics in Geology, Chronostratigraphy (2 credit hours)

-GEOSCI 875, Section 2: Advanced Topics in Geology: Rhythms in Global Climate (3 credit hours)
+GEOSCI 875: Advanced Topics in Geology: Rhythms in Global Climate (3 credit hours)

 GEOL 101: Introductory Physical Geology